Capacity

 The Chesapeake Bay Program continuously works to improve the data and information it uses to track pollution sources, loads and reductions.
 To do this, the partnership:

-• Reviews and updates historical BMP data to (a) confirm that practices are there, (b) confirm these practices are still operating correctly and (c) ensure accurate pollutant reduction efficiency information is included in our modeling tools.
+• Reviews and updates historical best management practice (BMP) data to (a) confirm these practices are still in place and (b) ensure accurate information is included in our modeling tools;

-• Through BMP Expert Panels, establishes and refines the pollution reduction values associated with BMPs and verifies the effectiveness and efficiency of these practices.
+• Through BMP Expert Panels, refines the pollution reduction values associated with BMPs and verifies the effectiveness and efficiency of these practices;

-• Incorporates improved data and information related to water quality, pollution load transport, land use and the impacts of population growth, climate change and the Conowingo Dams into our modeling tools.
+• Incorporates improved data and information related to pollution load transport, land use and the impacts of population growth and climate change to our modeling tools; and

-• Assesses various watershed model calibration methods with the goal of improving local watershed results.
+• Assesses various watershed model calibration methods with the goal of improving local watershed results; and

 Ecosystem Response